Report: Evergrande makes overdue interest payments | Malay Mail

 Clearstream did not immediately respond to AFP’s request for comment.

-In October, the company swerved more looming defaults by making overdue interest payments to offshore bond-holders.
+In October, the company swerved past more looming defaults by making overdue interest payments to offshore bond-holders.

 Bogged down in liabilities worth more than US$300 billion, the Shenzhen-headquartered developer has been trying to dispose of its assets to raise cash.